Best fit: repeatable drafting, summaries, documentation prep, and other low-risk first-pass work with a clear reviewer.

 Practical caution: judge the product by hours saved after review and correction, not by how quickly it can generate an impressive-looking draft.

-Name the boring jobs first
+Name the lane first

 Sintra versus a virtual assistant: the honest dividing line